Raspberry PI Pico Pinout (including Pico W version)

-The new Raspberry PI Pico brings to RP fans a lot of new ports.
-One of the most appreciated features is that we can now have analog ports (needed for many sensor projects).
+The Raspberry PI Pico brings to RPI fans a lot of new ports, compared to the computer boards.
+One of the most appreciated features is that we can have analog ports (needed for many sensor projects).
 Let’s see more closely Raspberry PI Pico pinout

 In this tutorial, I’m going to show how to identify and map ports on Raspberry PI Pico pinout.